Mary Mateline is in on Monday and rushes back on Tuesday.

 And this is absolutely wholesome and fit for consumption.

-And when we can no longer use lean finely textured beef because there's been this scare about it, suddenly we're losing a lot of beef.
+And when we can no longer use lean, finely textured beef because there's been this scare about it, suddenly we're losing a lot of beef.

-Where might be really a manufactured scare.
+It's really a manufactured scare.

-And you mentioned that this is this stuff has been around just forever, and and where might we run across it?
+And you mentioned that this stuff has been around just forever.

-I know that that from McDonald's to Taco Bell, two companies that have a lot of my money over the years.
+I know that from McDonald's to Taco Bell, two companies that have a lot of my money over the years, Walmart, Kroger, I mean, this is a widespread occurrence, the use of these.

 Because it does have a softer texture because it's been spun in this centrifuge.

-But it's certainly included in ground beef and um some of the controversy stemmed from it being used in the school lunch program, but that's because USDA has regulated in sp and inspected the product for twenty years and they understand that it's a great way to make products leaner.
+And some of the controversy stemmed from it being used in the school lunch program, but that's because USDA has regulated and inspected the product for 20 years.

-And in this country, we talk all the time about the need to provide lean foods and combat obesity, and this has been a great tool in that effort.
+And in this country, we talk all the time about the need to provide lean foods and combat obesity.

 It's been really troubling.